pybodensee/pybodensee/content/posts/collaborative-python-learning.md

 This approach is very effective and has proved to work in most cases as humans learn well in groups e.g. in Bootcamps, Universities, and Schools.

+The monthly Python community meetups are free events around the world.
+You can attend these events and meet other Pythonistas to learn, network and expand your Python horizons.
+If you are in the Lake Constance (Bodensee) region, then you are welcome to join our monthly <a href="/meetups/" target="_blank">PyBodensee meetups</a>.
+Whether you are a beginner, intermediate or expert in Python, everyone is welcome.

 ### Explain What have You Learn

 Explaining to a group of like minded people is another way of improving your python and brining it to the next level.